 At the time a suspension is recommended, a member of the administrative staff or designated personnel will make reasonable attempts to contact the parent/guardian immediately via telephone.
 If the parent cannot be reached immediately by telephone, staff will continue to follow up throughout the day or attempt to contact the parent in person (for example, when the parent picks the student up from school).
 In addition, a written notification will be sent home promptly.
 The written notice will detail the incident and specify the grounds for suspension, including the recommended date(s) of suspension.
-The notice will require parents/guardians to respond to this request immediately.
+The notice will request a conference with the parents/guardians, if one has not already been conducted, and will require parents/guardians to respond to this request immediately.